New Version Available

 SCOT in a Nutshell

-SCOT, a novel multipurpose software that incorporates the benefits of a multitude of approaches for the classification of helices, strands, and turns in proteins.
+SCOT is a novel multipurpose software that incorporates the benefits of a multitude of approaches for the classification of helices, strands, and turns in proteins.
 To our knowledge, it is the very first method that not only captures a variety of rare and basic secondary structure elements (right- and left-handed α-, 310-, 2.27-, plus right-handed π-helices, PPII helices, and β-sheets) in protein structures, but also their irregularities in a single step, and provides proper output and visualization options.

 SCOT combines the benefits of geometry-based and hydrogen bond-based methods by using hydrogen bond and geometric information to gain insights into the structural space of proteins.
 Its dual character enables robust classifications of secondary structure elements without major influence on the geometric regularity of the assigned secondary structure elements.
 In consequence, it is perfectly suited to automatically assign secondary structure elements for subsequent helix- and strand-based protein alignments with methods such as LOCK2 .
 This is especially supported by our elaborate kink detection.
 All of these benefits are clearly demonstrated by our results.
-Together with the easy to use visualization of assignments by the means of PyMOL scripts, SCOT enables a comprehensive analysis of regular backbone geometries in protein structures.
+Together with the easy to use visualization of assignments by the means of PyMOL and Chimera scripts, SCOT enables a comprehensive analysis of regular backbone geometries in protein structures.

 - Dihedral angles